damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 > Read more in the [documentation on Push rules](https://docs.gitlab.com/ee/push_rules/push_rules.html#prevent-pushing-secrets-to-the-repository)

-## Toggle Project Tools

-Just want to use the issue tracker or only the repository in a project?
-From now on, you can toggle every single tool in your project.

-In fact, you can even selectively enable certain tools for only project members.
-That means you can have an issue tracker that is accessible only by team members, while the repository is fully open to everyone.

-Or you can do the opposite and store your templates in a repository that is not accessible for other people, while they can still submit issues on the issue tracker.

 ## Review Apps (Experimental)

 We've made several additions to CI that, when combined, make some magic.